dgatwood/VISCAPTZ/README.md

 --------------------

 Assuming you configure this software to use absolute positioning, the next thing you must do is calibrate the motors and encoders.
-This process takes most of an hour under normal circumstances.
-To do this, type:
+This process can take several hours.

+If you are using the exact same hardware as I used, you can save time by using the provided sample configuration (viscaptz.conf-example), adjusting the reversed motor direction flags and the swapped motor flag as needed, and copying it to ~/.viscaptz.conf.

+Otherwise, to begin calibrating, type:

     ./viscaptz --calibrate